nsoliven/LockSmithCPP/README.md

 **Skills Demonstrated:** `C++`, `SQLite`, `SQL`, `Cryptography with ARGON2`, `Botan`, `Object-Oriented Programming`

-🔐 A minimalistic password manager application built with C++ and SQLite
+🔐 A minimalistic password manager application built with C++ and SQLite and Botan.

+_Crossplatform on Linux, Windows, and MacOS_

 ## IMPORTANT NOTES ON SECURITY: